“A room without books is like a body without a soul.” – Marcus Tullius Cicero

 • teaching your directs how to delegate work.

-He explains every one of those aspects in great detail, including many useful, practical recommendations, on how to overcome resistance, make difficult management decisions, and retain talent.
+He explains each aspect in great detail, including many useful, practical recommendations on overcoming resistance, making difficult management decisions, and retaining talent.
 Following these practices makes a manager effective.

 Leading Change (John P.Kotter; ISBN-10: 0875847471)

-What should be considered when a comprehensive process improvement measure is about to be developed and implemented?
+What should be considered when a comprehensive process improvement measure is being developed and implemented?
 In a modern factory, the human resources, not the automated assembly line, make it a successful enterprise.
 The same goes for software companies.
-For that reason, the introduction of new processes is a perilous exercise.
-Certain rules must be followed, otherwise, a disaster is inevitable.
+For that reason, the introduction of new processes is a strenuous exercise.
+Specific rules must be followed.
+Otherwise, a disaster is inevitable.

-In his classic book Leading Change, John Kotter introduces a proven strategy for a successful organizational change.
-Stressing the clear distinction between management and leadership, the process is very intuitive and straightforward to implement.
+In his classic book Leading Change, John Kotter introduces a proven strategy for successful organizational change.
+Stressing the clear distinction between management and leadership, the process is intuitive and straightforward.
 In our consulting practice, we have repeatedly proven the effectiveness of Kotter’s strategy.

 Surviving Object Oriented Projects (A. Cockburn; ISBN-10: 0201498340)